 Cost: Free, except on Oct.
 28, when the farm will host the Children’s Fall Festival and admission will be $20.
 The Amazing Maize Maze: $10/adults; $5/children ages 4-11; free for children three and under.

 photo: Mike D. via Flickr

-Make getting there part of the fun by visiting Staten Island’s historic Decker Farm.
-(If you do hop on the Staten Island Ferry, know that you’ll have to transfer to a bus for a 45-minute ride.)
+Make getting there part of the fun by visiting Staten Island’s historic Decker Farm and catching the Staten Island Ferry.
+(If you do hop on ferry, know that you’ll have to transfer to a bus for a 45-minute ride.)
 The early-1800s farm gets in the fall spirit every weekend in October with pumpkin picking, face painting, a corn maze, hayrides and arts and crafts.

 Hours: Sat. & Sun. in October, 11 a.m.-4 p.m. (bonus day to pick: Mon., Oct.
 9).

 Cost: $6/person, $20/family of four

 What does Schmitt’s Family Farm have for pumpkin-seekers?
 Really, what doesn’t it have?
 Head to the farm on weekend from September 29 through October 28 to enjoy Schmitt’s annual Fall Festival.
 In addition to the usual suspects such as a pumpkin patch, fee hayrides and a seven-acre corn maze (this year featuring a zombie design), you’ll also find Long Island’s largest straw pyramid (for climbing), slides and inflatables, farm animals and pony rides, and even the opportunity to walk through the haunted house in the daytime — a semi-scary experience more appropriate for little ones than the evening’s full-on fright fest.

 Hours: Open 7 days a week 10 a.m. – 5p.m. (pumpkin picking and hayrides available throughout the week, other activities only on the weekends).